OUR WAY TO EXCELLENCE

 German Standards of a German School Abroad

 All German Overseas Schools within the network “German Schools Abroad International” (”Deutsche Auslandsschulen International”) are obliged to offer education and school quality to the highest standards.
-They follow German and European traditions of education.
+They follow the German and European traditions of education.

 The Central Agency for Schools Abroad (Zentralstelle für das Auslandsschulwesen, ZfA) systematically supports the German Overseas Schools in implementing their tasks for further development as part of their pedagogical quality management.